Freshman Seminar Program Application Review

 You will be able to view the preliminary list of students assigned to your seminar on our application module site at 10:00 am on Friday, January 19.
 This list will display whether a student has accepted (“Confirmed”) or declined the slot.
 We will post the list of seminars with open seats on our website on Friday, January 19 at 1:00 pm and encourage freshmen to email you directly to request a spot.
 By default, we will not include your seminar on the list of those with open seats if you have two or fewer seats available.
 Please let us know if you’d like us to do otherwise.

 Please note: if you accept students into your seminar via email, they will not appear on the preliminary class list.
 We regret that we cannot keep track of the students who add or drop your seminar via email.
 Please download your preliminary class list from our application site and use this to keep track of your open seats.
 Students on this preliminary list were already accepted by you and will be enrolled by the registrar's office and no further action by you or the student is required.

 For students that you are adding after the initial application period, please remember that added students will not be able to enroll in your freshman seminar until you go online to give your approval in the My.Harvard.edu website.
 Please log into the Teaching Portal in https://my.harvard.edu/.
 Student petitions are with the courses listed at the bottom of the page.
-Your official class list will be published by the registrar's office on the Canvas website after the course registration deadline.
+Your official class list may be found here as well.

 You will need to approve the enrollment for all students you add to your seminar by email.
 Please go to the website, http://about.my.harvard.edu/course-enrollment-faculty, for instructions about the process.